flopesdematos/beautiful-jekyll/aboutme.md

 subtitle: marine biologist • deep-sea • phd student
 published: true
 ---
-I’m a PhD student at the Department of Biology & CESAM (University of Aveiro, Portugal), supervised by [Marina R. Cunha](http://www.cesam.ua.pt/index.php?tabela=pessoaldetail&menu=198&user=82) and Joan B. Company (CSIC-ICM @ Spain)
+Currently I'm a researcher at the Department of Environment and Planning (University of Aveiro, Portugal), working on the INTERREG project [CephsandChefs - Octopus, squid, cuttlefish, sustainable fisheries and chefs](https://www.cephsandchefs.com/).

 **what I do:**

-working with ecological and biophysical modeling combined with network analysis to study submarine canyons connectivity for management and conservation purposes.
+ - Data analytics
+ - Ecological Modelling

- - Data analytics, data visualization and rstats enthusiast
+ - Data visualization
+ - R-stats enthusiast
  - [moved by coffee]

 **where to find me:**
-LEME | Department of Biology - University of Aveiro, Campus Universitário de Santiago, 3810-193 Aveiro, Portugal
+COPING | Department of Environment and Planning - University of Aveiro, Campus Universitário de Santiago, 3810-193 Aveiro, Portugal